-3 PERFORMANCE REQUIREMENTS AND ACCEPTANCE FRAMEWORK FOR PREFABRICATED BATHROOM UNITS (PBU)
+3 REQUIREMENTS AND ACCEPTANCE FRAMEWORK FOR PREFABRICATED BATHROOM UNITS (PBU)

-This section covers the performance requirements and acceptance framework for Prefabricated Bathroom Unit (PBU) systems that are to be adopted for all residential (nonlanded) and residential non-landed component of mixed-use developments on Government Land Sales (GLS) sites.
+This section covers the requirements and acceptance framework for Prefabricated Bathroom Unit (PBU) systems that are to be adopted for all residential (non-landed) and residential non-landed component of mixed-use developments.
 The minimum number of PBUs to be adopted at each of these developments shall be 65% of the total number of bathroom units.

-3.1 Performance Requirements for Prefabricated Bathroom Units (PBU)
+3.1 Requirements for Prefabricated Bathroom Units (PBU)